- What is a transcript?

 - Stenographer: Death Penalty, First Degree Murder trials and other cases as needed.

 **For civil, family civil and traffic infraction hearings, it is the responsibility of the litigant to hire a court reporter from a private court reporting agency.

-- If I don’t know if a proceeding from a felony case was digitally recorded or if there was a court reporter present, how can I determine that?
+- How can I determine if a proceeding was digitally recorded, or if instead there was a court reporter present?